laiti/upcloud-server/README.md

 ## Setting up

+1. To use the UpCloud API, you must disable MFA first.
+Then, configure two environment variables:
+`export UPCLOUD_USERNAME=yourusername`
+`export UPCLOUD_PASSWORD=yoursecurpassword`

-1. Choose workspace name and `workspace.tfvars.example` to `yourworkspace.tfvars`.
+2. Choose workspace name and `workspace.tfvars.example` to `yourworkspace.tfvars`.
 Usually workspaces are named development and production or similar.

-2. If you wish have statefile somewhere else than in repository (for example S3 or synchronized directory), copy `statefile.tf.example` to `statefile.tf` and edit.
+3. If you wish have statefile somewhere else than in repository (for example S3 or synchronized directory), copy `statefile.tf.example` to `statefile.tf` and edit.

-3. Run `terraform init` to get provider files etc.
+4. Run `terraform init` to get provider files etc.

-4. Create your workspace: `terraform workspace new yourworkspace`
+5. Create your workspace: `terraform workspace new yourworkspace`

 ## Provisioning